Students majoring or minoring in English discover a world of invigorating intellectual experiences and future career opportunities.

 Students committing themselves to English studies become thoughtful, analytical, and articulate professionals in all walks of life.
 From the corporate world to the publishing industry to the legal profession and beyond, English majors have essential and transferable skills that can be applied to any rewarding endeavor.

-These skills are derived in large part from English majors’ encounters with ideas that require an appreciation of the nuances and ambiguities of human interaction.
 By learning to be critical readers of difficult texts and by coming to grips with different voices and perspectives in those texts, English students become eminently adaptable learners whose intellectual understanding can be applied to almost any vocation or line of work.

 The lifelong skills nurtured in the Department of English include: